 Newcastle historians are committed to a distinctively international and interdisciplinary approach to research.

-For historians at Newcastle research is located within three main overarching but also overlapping research areas.
-These are by period, place and theme.
+For historians at Newcastle research is located within five overarching research themes:

 Research in classics and archaeology